When is the Queen’s funeral?

 The state funeral of Queen Elizabeth II will be held at Westminster Abbey at 11am on Monday 19 September, it has been announced.

-The Queen’s body will be brought down from Scotland to lie in state in Westminster Hall for “four clear days”, from 14 September until 6.30am on the morning of the funeral, to allow the public to pay their respects.
+The Queen’s body has been brought down from Scotland to lie in state in Westminster Hall for “four clear days”, until 6.30am on the morning of the funeral, to allow the public to pay their respects.

 Earlier on Saturday King Charles III declared the date of the state funeral to be a bank holiday across the UK.